compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-10.md

 ### Q2
 **Using these four columns, how could you determine whether a sequencing sample contains a variant?**
 First, we have to idetnify the chromosome and position (CHROM and POS) where we want to determine if a vriant is present in our sequencing sample.
 Second,we look at the REF and the ALT columns.
 We can compare the allele(s) of the reference genome with our sequencing sample to identify variants.
+(When the bases in REF and ALT are not the same, there is a variant.)

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**
-Your answer here
+- first track: reference genome sequence  (uploaded via the genome button)
+- second track: VCF file, shows us where the alternate alleles are (light blue means there is a variant , grey means theres no difference between sampled sequence and reference sequence=
+- third track: GTF files shows the length of our gene of interest (APC Gene)  and where the Coding Sequences (CDS) are on this gene (marked blue)
+- forth track: BMA file shows number of reads and mapping quality (if coloured: bad quality)
 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**
 Your answer here